Pregnant from a handshake?

 This is absolutely, positively, no cause for concern.

 Sperm can't live in dried semen, and generally only thrive in moist semen that is outside the body (save in a lab environment where it's carefully preserved) for about 20 minutes at a maximum.
-Too, when men urinate, there generally isn't semen involved, and honestly, most grown men aren't masturbating in the middle of their workday, and even when they are, tend to care enough about their jobs that they're not going to just walk around with unwashed hands full of semen.
+Too, when people with penises urinate, there generally isn't semen involved, and honestly, most adults aren't masturbating in the middle of their workday, and even when they are, tend to care enough about their jobs that they're not going to just walk around with unwashed hands full of semen.

-Heck, plenty of the time when men DO masturbate, they can wind up with little or no semen on their hands in the first place, and plenty of men DO take basic care of their hygiene in terms of handwashing after toileting -- they are grownups, after all.
+Heck, plenty of the time when people with penises DO masturbate, they can wind up with little or no semen on their hands in the first place, and plenty of people DO take basic care of their hygiene in terms of handwashing after toileting -- they are grownups, after all.

 Really, there's no reason to worry about pregnancy from casual, nonsexual contact: pregnancy happens from sexual contact with very direct genital and fluid contact -- not from toilet seats, shaking hands, doorknobs or the like.
 Understand, too, that while pregnancy is a gamble physiologically - in other words, people don't even become pregnant everytime they have unprotected vaginal intercourse -- it's often not as easy to come by as it seems, even from the MOST likely way for it to happen.
 For plenty of couples, it takes months (and often enough, more) of timed, unprotected intercourse to conceive.

 So, for the most part, if you're not having unprotected genital sex, there's just no reason to worry about pregnancy.